-- 1. Label 60 mL (periphyton, clear HDPE) or 1 L (phytoplankton, amber HDPE) HDPE bottles with 1"x2" adhesive labels (Figure 28, RD[07]).
+- PLEASE NOTE that starting in 2019, the number of taxonomy subsamples has been decreased in lakes and rivers after completing an optimization analysis of algal taxonomic richness and cell density. - a.
+Lake and river sites: select 3 of the 5 littoral samples for taxonomy.
+Using the riparian sections, select 3 sections haphazardly (e.g., if riparian sections 1, 3, 5, 7, and 9 were sampled, select 1, 5, and 7 for taxonomy). - b.
+5 algal samples will still be subsampled for algal chemistry and AFDM until further notice. - c.
+5 algal samples at wadeable streams sites will be subsampled for all products (taxonomy, chemistry, and AFDM) - 2.
+Label 60 mL (periphyton, clear HDPE) or 1 L (phytoplankton, amber HDPE) HDPE bottles with 1"x2" adhesive labels (Figure 26, RD[07]).
 Lab type is "taxonomy".
-Use barcode labels if available. - 2.
-Cap and shake amber HDPE field sample bottle for 30 seconds to mix sample evenly. - 3.
+Use Type I barcode labels. - 3.
+Cap and shake amber HDPE field sample bottle for 30 seconds to mix sample evenly. - 4.
 Pipette 60 mL periphyton into the appropriately labeled 60 mL bottle, or measure 1 L phytoplankton using a graduated cylinder and transfer to labeled 1 L bottle. - a.
 If the sample is too thick for the pipette, you may measure 60 mL using a clean (rinsed in DI) graduated cylinder. - 4.
 Cap bottles and record data in the mobile lab app. - a.
-If available, scan the barcode label with the tablet. - b.
-Ensure that the human-readable sample ID matches the sample ID generated by the mobile app. - 5.
-Proceed to Sample Preservation Section D.8.
+Scan the barcode label with the tablet. - b.
+Ensure that the human-readable sample ID matches the sample ID generated by the mobile app.